 In a large sauté pan, heat some high-heat oil like safflower or sunflower oil until it is almost smoking.

-Place one rack fat-side down in the oil and sear for two minutes until it is nicely golden-brown.
-Because the rack is curved, you'll have to tip it back and forth so that as much of the surface area is browned as possible.
+Place one rack fat-side down in the oil and sear for 2 minutes until it is nicely golden-brown.
 Then turn it and brown the other side for another minute.
 Sear the ends as well, for about a minute each, so that the entire outside has a beautiful brown crust.

 Now set the rack aside, drain the fat from the pan, add fresh oil and get it hot, and repeat for the second rack.